shlomif/Summerschool-at-the-NSA/summerschool-at-the-nsa/about-video-transcript/about-SummerNSA-video-transcript.markdown

 Hi all,

-in this video, I will tell the story of how I came to write the screenplay “Summerschool at the NSA” which can be viewed online
+this video is a call for action about getting the screenplay “Summerschool at the NSA” produced and filmed.
+It can be viewed online
 here:

 http://www.shlomifish.org/humour/Summerschool-at-the-NSA/